AdobeDocs/experience-platform.en/help/query-service/derived-attributes.md

 ---
 # Derived attributes

-The AEP Query Services derived attributes feature provides a convenient means to generate attributes of your choice.
+The Adobe Experience Platform Query Service derived attributes feature provides a convenient means to generate attributes of your choice.
 These attributes can be refreshed at any regular cadence and optionally published into your Real-time Customer Profile data.
 Derived attributes address the need to build complex attributes such as decile, percentile, and quartile over simpler ones such as max, count, and mean.
 These attributes can be calculated specifically for an individual user or for a business identity.
 This enables you to derive attributes that can be directly accredited as an identifier such as zip code, province, state, or gender, and also derive attributes that are indirectly associated with that user or business profile.

 Derived attributes are needed for a variety of use cases during analysis on the data lake, but can also be marked for profile and used to create relevant audiences when analyzing profile data.
 Some potential use cases for this feature might include: